benbalter/benbalter.github.com/_posts/2021-08-26-how-i-re-over-engineered-my-home-network.md

 </details>

 In short, less muxing with the underling system and better-defined interfaces instills more confidence that services are well-understood and that things are working as intended.

 Docker and Docker Compose introduced some pretty impressive improvements in terms of service maintenance and provisioning, but it didn't account for all the bits that make Docker work or that configure and maintain the underlying Raspberry Pi, which was still a largely *bespoke* operation.

-## Ansible
+### Ansible

-I had originally maintained a manual copy-and-paste checklist that got me from blank SD card to fully functional PiHole, but ideally, that too would be automated to prevent human error, and perhaps some day soon, allow for redundancy of servers.
+I had originally maintained a manual copy-and-paste checklist that got me from blank SD card to fully functional PiHole, but ideally, that too could be automated to prevent human error, and perhaps some day soon, allow for redundancy of servers.
 That's where [Ansible](https://www.ansible.com) comes in.[^2]

-There's a lot of provisioning tools out there, and you could probably be happy with many of them.
-I'd never used Ansible before, but I went with it for a few reasons:
+Ansible is a provisioning, configuration management, and application-deployment tool that allows you to further run your infrastructure as code.
+There's a lot of infrastructure as code tools out there, and you could probably be happy with any of them.
+While I'd never used Ansible before, I went with it for a few reasons:

-* **Setup** - Ansible is unique in that it doesn't require a dedicated management server to provision other servers.
-Instead, it runs as a Python script on your desktop.
-You define a YML file ("config as code"), it SSHes in to your Raspberry Pi directly and implements the directives you specify, as if you were running the underlying commands yourself.
+* **Setup** - Ansible is unique in that it doesn't require a dedicated management server or cloud service to provision servers.
+Instead, it runs as a Python app on your desktop.
+You define a YML file, it SSHes in to your Raspberry Pi directly and implements the directives you specify, as if you were running the underlying commands yourself.
 * **Documentation** - I was immediately impressed by Ansible's documentation.
 Everything was consistent, thorough, and easy to understand.
 It even had helpful tips like "avoid unnecessary complexity" (and the design patterns to support them), which I appreciated, given that I was only using it to manage one server.
-* **Community** - I've yet to find a feature that I was hoping would exist, that wasn't provided via a (core- or) community-maintained package.
-Install packages?
+* **Community** - I've yet to find a feature that I was hoping would exist that wasn't provided via a (core- or) community-maintained package.
+Install apt packages?
 Set a static IP?
 Generate and authorize a GitHub deploy key?
 Clone a private repo?
 Configure the firewall?
 Start Docker and Docker Compose?
 Someone already solved all those problems for you.

 My manual "setup playbook" document went from about two dozen complex and error-prone steps down to the following: